bird-house/finch/docs/source/installation.rst

 .. code-block:: console

-  $ pip install -e .
+   $ python -m pip install -e .
    OR
-  make install
+   $ make install

 For development you can use this command: